 Specialized accreditation may be important if you are pursuing a degree program from which you anticipate continuing on to graduate school or to a profession.
 In either event, specialized accreditations can help you to determine how graduate school admissions officers or future employers will look at your degree.
 The Department of Education recognizes about forty specialized accrediting agencies, while the Council For Higher Education Accreditation recognizes about sixty agencies.23

 Examples of leading specialized accreditation agencies include the Council of Occupational Education, the American Bar Association, the American Dental Association, and the American Psychological Association.

 How schools earn accreditation

-According to the New England Association of Schools and Colleges (NEASC), regional accreditation “is a self-regulatory process based on rigorous standards.”
+According to the New England Association of Schools and Colleges (NEASC), regional accreditation “is a self-regulatory process based on rigorous standards.”24

 Distance learning classes have been praised for their easy access and flexibility.
 This makes them easy to add into the demands and commitments already made in our lives.
 But in creating that flexibility, distance learning classes have also been criticized for lacking the social component a face-to-face class has.
-Is it really possible to have a discussion thread replace the value of a class discussion that occurs in person?
-Can group work that’s done online really help you get to know your classmates as well as pulling an all-nighter in person to make sure the presentation poster board is done the right way?
-And what about campus activities like football games and concerts?
-Can distance learning students really enjoy the full campus experience of college while working at a computer screen?
+Is it really possible to have a discussion-thread replace the value of an in-class discussion?
+Can online group work really replace pulling an all-nighter over pizza and Mountain Dew to make sure your presentation poster-board is done right?
+And what about football games and concerts?
+Can distance learning students really enjoy the full campus experience of college while laboring behind a computer screen?

 For some students, the campus experience is an absolute necessity.
 Indeed, college is the first time that many young people will venture out from under the wing of a parent or legal guardian.
 To a significant extent, this will mark a first attempt at independent living, at managing one’s own schedule and personal affairs, and at balancing freedom with responsibility.
 Campus life is a remarkable educational experience that the online medium cannot replicate.